AngieSkd/Forecasting-Oil-and-Gas-Markets-using-sentiment-analysis/README.md

 # Demo Repository – Data Management & Forecasting Example

-This repository contains a **demonstration of data management, compilation, and forecasting workflows** in Python, based on a cleaned version of a Master’s dissertation project.
+This repository contains a demonstration of data management, compilation, and forecasting workflows in Python, based on a cleaned version of a Master’s project.

-⚠️ **Note:** All data included here are **synthetic** and generated solely for demonstration purposes.
+Note: All data included here are "synthetic" and generated solely for demonstration purposes.
 No licensed or confidential data are included.

 ## Contents